bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Partly Cloudy
+- Clear
-- 77% humidity
+- 82% humidity
-- 11 mph wind
+- 9 mph wind
-- 54% cloud cover
+- 0% cloud cover
 - 23 AQI 🟩
 - 0.79 inches of snow and 0.16 inches of rain expected in the next 72 hours